scarf-sh/docs/docs/organization.md

 ![Organization button](assets/pics/orgs/organization-button.png)

-alternatively you can access it via the plus iccon and selecting `New Organization`
+alternatively, you can access it via the plus icon and selecting `New Organization`

 ![Organization button](assets/pics/orgs/create-new-organization.png)